 Students who eat nutritious, balanced diets are better prepared to learn and succeed in school.
 USD 383 Child Nutrition Department is made up of a dedicated team of nutrition and food service professionals that believe food safety is our priority.
-Ongoing training is provided through KSDE and all school site food service managers, leads, and primary production staff each have ten hours of continuing education on professional standards.
+Ongoing training is provided through KSDE and all school site food service managers, leads, and primary production staff each have ten hours per year of continuing education on professional standards.
 The food service staff support learning by providing access to healthy, affordable meals to students in each school building.
 Meals are designed to provide variety and assist in developing life-long healthy eating habits.
 Good nutrition and learning go hand in hand!

 All schools offer breakfast and lunch under the National School Breakfast and National School Lunch Program when school is in session.
 All menus meet or exceed USDA guidelines, with age-appropriate meal patterns based on the U.S. Dietary Guidelines for Americans.
 Meals are prepared and served in compliance with federal, state and local regulations.
 If you would like nutritional or allergy information on any of our items please contact us at 785-587-2851.